 Check with the school/program whether you are required to pay in full up front.
 If you pay in full up front and receive financial aid, you will receive a refund from Student Accounts.
 Funds must be used to satisfy your financial obligations with your education abroad program first.

 You are not eligible for New York state’s Tuition Assistance Program (TAP).

 Student Accounts will issue a refund directly to you.
 These funds must be used to pay for your host school.
 Refunds will not be given until an Enrollment Verification form is completed and received.

 Most programs provide students with a form that must be completed by the Financial Aid and Student Accounts offices to verify how much and when the financial aid will be granted.

-You must meet with Terry Hall in Student Accounts to discuss and finalize the payment and refund check process.
+You must meet with Student Accounts to discuss and finalize the payment and refund check process.